How Raffir came to life

 The word “Raffir” is an abbreviation of the Danish word for “refine”.
 We chose this brand name to support the basic philosophy of our materials.
 The starting point of our product development is to find something unique but fragile in nature.
 We then combine it with advanced resins and processing technologies to get the best from both worlds.
 The unique beauty of nature meets the strength and durability of modern technology.

-Over the years this approach led us to our three main product categories: Raffir Fossils, Raffir Wood and Raffir Composites.
-Each product has the unique aesthetics of the natural raw material it is based on.
-Furthermore, the resin treatment improves the mechanical properties and reduces degradation.
-The results is an overall more homogeneous material suited for many applications, in which aesthetic, durability and machinability are important factors.
+Over the years this approach led us to our three main product categories: Raffir Fossils, Raffir Wood and Raffir Blades.
+Raffir Wood and Raffir Fossils product both have the unique aesthetics of their natural raw material.
+They are both treated with resins that improves the mechanical properties and reduces degradation.
+The result is an overall more homogeneous material suited for many applications, in which aesthetic, durability and machinability are important factors.
 Overall, the Raffir materials are used for a variety of products such as: knife handles, gun grips, jewelry, musical instruments, eyewear, accessories and a lot more.
-In 2014 we chose to focus all our efforts on Raffir materials and changed our company name from Sort & Schou to Raffir ApS.
+The final category is our own Scandinavian style design series of chef knife blades, hunting knife blades and folder kits.
+We have used our background as Scandinavian knife makers to create what we see as the ideal blade from the knife maker’s point of view.
+In the design process we work closely with other experienced knife makers, hunters and professional chefs to offer the most functional and elegant blades for our customers.

 New partner in Denmark

 Over the first 15 years Raffir went from a garage-model spare time company to a very specialized custom material production.
-However, we have long been dreaming of taking the leap to a more industrial production scale.
-So finally in 2019, our latest partner – Henning Rohde – joined the company and invested in a new and better Danish facility.
+And in 2019, our latest partner – Henning Rohde – joined the company and invested in a new and better facility.
 Henning is a very enthusiastic knife maker and hunter.
 He has been making knives and customizing guns for more than 20 years.
 Via these interests he already has many years of experience and passion working with Raffir materials.
 Furthermore, his family business is a large auto paint shop.
 This gives him life long experience with lacquers and various surface treatments, which strengthens the future product developments in Raffir.

 We hope you will find the time to browse through our many different materials.
 Maybe you will find just the inspiration you need for your next project!
 The standard dimensions and color options for the materials are written for each product category.
 However, we also customize orders, which give the possibility of making the materials in custom dimensions to fit your needs.